tangledhelix/DP_ohiovets/README.md

 Some inconsistencies in spelling, hyphenation, and punctuation have been retained.

+A number of typos in human or placee names were found and corrected by correlating with names elsewhere in the book.

 p.
 60 - Inserted a probable missing beginning of paragraph: [It] is perhaps...